 - Past costs of worker’s compensation and insurance

 - Previous hazard reports and improvement suggestions, and what was done in response—or, if nothing was done, why not

 Once you understand the existing problems, prioritize and resolve them.
 Inform workers of what you’ve found, and address any immediate hazards, even with a temporary fix.
 Then, move forward with more long-term solutions.
 A final solution may include altering your facility, adding informative signs or labels, or revising a work process.
 Retrain employees as needed, so that all affected workers know what has changed.

 As long as your facility is operating, there will be new situations to deal with, and new suggestions to improve on old methods.
 Instead of fighting that change, embrace it.
 When periodic retraining is part of your initial plans, it becomes part of the facility culture.
 Changes don’t come as a surprise to anyone; the continuous improvement process becomes natural.
 Ensure that employees understand the systems and procedures that are in place, and continue to take their feedback.

 Periodically, you will need to go back and verify that your changes are working.
 Measure the progress that you make toward your safety goals, and revise those goals as necessary.
 Document everything, and keep an eye out for ways to improve your program even more.

-These three major elements (team involvement, problem identification and resolution, and ongoing improvement) needed for an Injury and Illness Prevention Program are the also needed for Kaizen, a lean manufacturing approach.
+These three major elements (team involvement, problem identification and resolution, and ongoing improvement) needed for an Injury and Illness Prevention Program are also needed for Kaizen, a lean manufacturing approach.
 Kaizen was designed to improve efficiency in the workplace, but it can adapt well for injury prevention.
 This approach can make your IIPP work more smoothly and effectively, and integrate into a broader business improvement system.
-After all, saving money is good a business practice!
+After all, saving money is good business practice!